Build Log: Planter Boxes

 Step 3: Attaching the legs, adding the base

-With the box constructed and the legs cut out, it’s super easy to attach the legs to the box while its on it’s side, on the ground.
+With the box constructed and the legs cut out, it’s super easy to attach the legs to the box while its on its side, on the ground.
 After filling the screw holes, I added 2x4 stretched across the bottom of the box to support the soil load.
 Inside, I tacked some chicken wire in place to provide support for the landscape fabric.

 Step 4: Finishing with trim